jon-williamson/jon-williamson.github.io/conferences/celebrating-kent.markdown

 Registration is free and everyone is welcome.
 If you would like to attend in person, please let [Alexandra Trofimov know][eAT] by 13th May, so that we can get a firm idea of numbers for catering purposes.
-If you would like to attend online, please [contact Jon Williamson][eJW] who can provide a teams link.
+If you would like to attend online, please [contact Alexandra Trofimov][eAT] who can provide a Teams link.

 <br/><br/>